ryantaylor/vault/README.md

 vault
 ================

-vault is a Company of Heroes 2 replay parsing library written in Rust.
+`vault` is a Company of Heroes 2 replay parsing library written in Rust.
 It has evolved from work done by a number of individuals in the Company of Heroes community, most notably Seb and pingtoft, and has been helped along by the assistance of Relic Entertainment.
 This particular project is a rewrite and extension of a parser written by Seb, which itself was an extension of my original PHP port of pingtoft's C# Company of Heroes parsing code.
 Its goal is to provide a robust, complete, and flexible interface into Company of Heroes 2 replay files through a general library that can be used in a variety of environments and languages.
 It is also written to be fast and to take advantage of Rust's thread and memory safety features.

 # File & Version Support

-Currently vault supports Company of Heroes 2 replays recorded on version 19545 or higher.
+Currently `vault` supports Company of Heroes 2 replays recorded on version 19545 or higher.
 This was the first version after the release of the British forces expansion.

-vault can handle parsing individual files, archived files in the zip format (.zip only, not .7z currently), and directories of replay files.
+`vault` can handle parsing individual files, archived files in the zip format (.zip only, not .7z currently), and directories of replay files.
 When parsing an archive, all .rec files inside the archive and its subfolders will be parsed.
 When parsing a directory, all .rec and .zip files at that directory level will be parsed. vault currently will not recursively traverse subdirectories when parsing directories.

 # flank

-flank is a very basic CLI parsing application for CoH2 replays written using this library as a proof of concept and reference point.
-It is currently powering COH2.ORG's replay section.
-If you would like to try it out or look through the code, it is available on GitHub.
+`flank` is a very basic CLI parsing application for CoH2 replays written using this library as a proof of concept and reference point.
+It is currently powering [COH2.ORG's replay section](http://coh2.org/replays).
+If you would like to try it out or look through the code, [it is available on GitHub](https://github.com/ryantaylor/flank).

 Usage
 ================

 ## Rust

-If you are writing a Rust application, you can use vault from Crates.io:
+If you are writing a Rust application, you can use `vault` from [crates.io](https://crates.io/crates/vault):

 `Cargo.toml`: